 Man behind ‘The Matrix’ & ‘Die Hard’ restored this famous Beaufort County plantation

-The 4,000-acre property on the Combahee River, which includes a main house, caretaker house, kennels and stables, is “one of the largest and most complex residential projects Wright ever undertook,” according to the Frank Lloyd Wright Foundation.
+The 4,000-acre property on the Combahee River, is “one of the largest and most complex residential projects Wright ever undertook,” according to the Frank Lloyd Wright Foundation.

-Architectural Digest featured Auldbrass this week on its website, explaining that Wright worked on the home for nearly 20 years until his death in 1959.
+Architectural Digest has featured Auldbrass, explaining that Wright worked on the home for nearly 20 years until his death in 1959.

 Buildings on the property include a main house, caretaker’s house, kennels and stables.

 There will be no food or beverages available on the site, Rhodes previously told The Island Packet.
 Parking will be along the street, and golf cart shuttles will bring visitors to the home.

 Photos of the inside of the home are not allowed because it is a private residence containing Silver’s personal belongings.